 19. Lhasa Apso

-Highlights: Spirited, Friendly, Dependable
+Highlights: Spirited, Affable, Reliable

-Medium Low Maintenance Dogs
+Medium-Sized Low Maintenance Dogs

 Because many medium-sized dogs were bred for work, there are few low maintenance options.
 Even so, it’s not impossible to find a calm and laid back medium dog that’s easy to care for.
 We narrowed it down to these dog breeds: